thirteen23/FRICKbits/readme.md

 ![FRICKbits](https://s3.amazonaws.com/t23-frickbits/images/FRI_Logo.png "FRICKbits")

 ## A digital portrait?
-Turn you data into art.
+Turn your data into art.

 ###### BACKGROUND

 The result of a collaboration between artist Laurie Frick and digital product studio thirteen23, this app has the characteristics of handcrafted watercolor drawings and attempts to change the way you see the data gathered about you.
 FRICKbits uses your location data to draw the patterns of where you travel in a city, or for that matter anywhere on the globe.
-The repetition of travel patterns and stray movements transform into a data portrait of you.
-A data-selfie.
+The repetition of travel patterns and stray movements transform into a data portrait of you--a data-selfie.

 ![FRICKbits in use](https://s3.amazonaws.com/t23-frickbits/images/FRI_Photo.jpg "FRICKbits in use")
 <br /><br />